Connecting Revizto to Power BI Follow

 - From the Power BI desktop application homepage, go to Options and settings.

-- Select Data source settings.
+- Click Data source settings.

-- In the Data source settings window, select RevCon.
+- In the "Data source settings window", select the Revizto connector.

-- In the Clear Permissions window, select Delete.
+- In the "Clear Permissions" window, click Delete.
 You will be signed out of Revizto in the data source settings.

 You can sign the connector back into a Revizto account as described under Adding a Revizto connector beginning at step 11.